-Figure 6 depicts historical trends in unemployment rates for the Chicago MSA,4 Illinois, the Midwest, and the nation, which shows close parallels across time between the geographies.
+Figure 6 depicts historical trends in unemployment rates for the Chicago MSA, Illinois, the Midwest, and the nation, which shows close parallels across time between the geographies.
 Chicago's unemployment rate increased significantly during the recession, from 4.9 percent in 2007 to a peak of 10.6 percent in 2010.
-Since then, the unemployment rate in the Chicago MSA has steadily declined, and dropped to 4.9 percent in 2017.
-However, the Chicago area unemployment rate continues remain higher than the Midwest and national rates.
+Since then, the unemployment rate in the Chicago MSA has steadily declined, and dropped to 4.1 percent in 2018.
+The Chicago-area unemployment rate continues, however, to remain slightly higher than the Midwest and national rates.